Gitel Steed: Early life

 Gertrude Poznanski was born on May 3, 1914, in Cleveland, Ohio, the home of her mother, Sarah Auerbach.
 She was the youngest of sisters Mary and Helen, who both later emigrated to Israel.
 Her father was Jakob Poznanski, a businessman and Polish native who had come to the United States from Belgium.
 When Poznanski was still a baby, the family moved to The Bronx, New York, where she was schooled at Wadleigh High.
 Though not religious, she adopted the Yiddish name of Gitel.
 Her mother was active in the women's suffrage movement and in leftist politics.

-Dr. Steed began a BA in banking and finance at New York University, but embraced the Greenwich Village artistic and political life, often singing blues in nightclubs, and dropped out to take a job as a writer with the Works Progress Administration.
+Steed began a BA in banking and finance at New York University, but embraced the Greenwich Village artistic and political life, often singing blues in nightclubs, and dropped out to take a job as a writer with the Works Progress Administration.
 Rafael Soyer painted portrait of her at eighteen, Girl in a White Blouse, (1932) which is in the collection of the Metropolitan Museum of Art in New York City, and she is the medusa-haired subject in Soyer's Two Girls 1933 (oil on canvas) at the Smart Museum.
 In 1933 she met the painter Robert Steed (b.1903), whom she married in 1947.